cryptonikki/cryptonikki.github.io/README.md

 ## Editing

-Justice is already optimised for adding, updating and removing pages, staff, posts, company details and footer elements in [CloudCannon](https://app.cloudcannon.com/).
+This template is optimized for adding, updating, and removing pages, staff, posts, company details, and footer elements in [CloudCannon](https://app.cloudcannon.com/).

 ### Posts

-* Add, update or remove a post in the *Posts* collection.
+* Add, update, or remove a post in the *Posts* collection.
 * The **Staff Author** field links to members in the **Staff** collection.
 * Change the defaults when new posts are created in `_posts/_defaults.md`.